Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Cartan prolongs of the Shen algebra; Melikyan algebras for

-The $\fg_0$-module $\fg_1$ is generated by the lowest weight vector $X_2^+$, we have $\dim\fg_1=2$.
-Since $X_1^\pm$ and $X_2^+$ contain $x_4$ and $x_5$ in degrees 2 and 3, see eq.~\eqref{Zgrad102bis}, the corresponding coordinates of the shearing vector in generic case are $\geq 2$; for the shearing vector with the smallest coordinates still ensuring simplicity, i.e., for $\un=(1,1,1,2,2)$, the prolong $\fg$ is of dimension 17; it has ideals with dimensions 14, 15, 16.
-The ideal of dimension 14 is simple, see \cite{Shen,Bro,Ei}.
+The $\fg_0$-module $\fg_1$ is generated by the lowest-weight vector $X_2^+$; we have $\dim\fg_1=2$.
+Since~$X_1^\pm$ and $X_2^+$ contain $x_4$ and $x_5$ in degrees~2 and~3, see equation~\eqref{Zgrad102bis}, the corresponding coordinates of the shearing vector in the generic case are $\geq 2$; for the shearing vector with the smallest coordinates still ensuring simplicity; i.e., for $\un=(1,1,1,2,2)$, the prolong $\fg$ is of dimension 17; it has ideals of dimension 14, 15, 16.
+The ideal of dimension 14 is simple, see \cite{Bro,Ei, Shen}.